COMMITTEE

 Nils Rettby – Spokesperson, ideas man, contributor and motivator

-Working as a global program manager in cancer drug development, I will bring clinical science to the Association as well as extensive networking and plenty of energy to help keep the ball rolling.
+I’ve been a friend of Joey’s for over 30 years and work in oncology drug development, I bring to the Association a network and plenty of energy to help keep the ball rolling.

 I met Annemarie at the Lycée Jean-Piaget in 2005, and since then we’ve been sharing our hikes in the Alps, the Himalayas and the Jura.
 During these mountain trips, we share our joys and sorrows, and since the news of Joey’s cancer, our contacts have become more important and intense.
 It was in the name of friendship that I agreed to join the committee to create the website.